Fidelity Bonds: A Comprehensive Guide

 - Business Address and Phone Number

 - Total Employee Count

 Fidelity bonds are relatively inexpensive, starting as low as $100 for the minimum coverage.
 The following rates include 1st and 3rd party fidelity coverage:

 Additionally, we can offer 3rd party fidelity coverage for higher limits as referenced below:

 * Rates may vary by state and are based on 5 or fewer employees

 Is a Credit Check Required to Purchase a Fidelity Bond?

 No, fidelity bonds are considered relatively low risk, so the same rate is offered to all bond applicants regardless of their credit score.

-What Can Businesses Do to Avoid Claims Against a Fidelity Bond?
+What Can Businesses Do to Avoid Bond Claims?

 To avoid claims on a Fidelity Bond, businesses and their employees must not steal the personal or business property of their clients.
 Additionally, businesses should ensure they have proper controls in place to help prevent theft from occurring.
 Below are controls businesses can implement to avoid theft from occurring: